zapkub/zapkub.github.io/pages/index.md

 ---
 title: About me
+description: If you want to get to know me.
+Here is my personal site, blog, contact, and resume.
+size: { width: 1200, height: 630 }
 ---
 # สวัสดี, Hello, こんにちは!
-A typical technology nerd.
+I am a typical technology nerd.
 Current based at Tokyo Japan.

 |Lang|Last Name|First Name|
 |-|-|-|